adamwday/cloud-deploy/readme.md

-# IaaS Repo
+# Terraform Templates

-This repository is for storing various IaaS use-cases using cloud providers such as Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
+This repository is for storing various IaC use-cases using cloud providers such as Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).

 ## Purpose

-Develop good use-cases for IaaS solutions (mostly using Terraform) and hopefully integrate them later with Ansible, Chef, or Salt.
+Develop good use-cases for IaC solutions (mostly using Terraform).

 ## How To Contribute to this file